christophercoy/friendly-data-workshop/README.md

 ### Subprojects:

 - **Friendly Data Server**: This Node.js server accepts human-formatted questions and utilizes a configurable AI prompt to transform these queries into SQL statements.
 It adapts to various data structures and sources using easily modifiable configuration files.
+With Slack integration, it can also accept questions directly from Slack and respond within Slack, enhancing accessibility and user engagement.

 - **Friendly Audit Server**: A dedicated microservice that logs all user interactions, including questions, generated SQL queries, and any errors encountered.
 This component facilitates transparency, accountability, and ongoing system improvement.